 Press your feet into the ground.
 Lengthen your spine.
 Open your chest.
 Make eye contact.
 And remember to slow down.

 Create the conditions that allow you to show up at your best.

-Visualize yourself taking that courageous Be aware of, and manage sources of stress.
+Visualize yourself taking that courageous step.
+Be aware of, and manage sources of stress.
 Above all, practice, practice, practice.
-Practice out loud if the stakes are high and/or your confidence is low.
+Practice out loud if the stakes are high and if your confidence is low.

 Call on an external muse.

 Most of all – keep trying.
-Courage is contagious: both internally (the strength and desire to keep stretching) and externally (e.g., the recent groundswell of mass movements and public policy debates).
-One act of courage (even if it doesn’t turn out exactly as expected) often leads to another, and then another, and so on.
-It is the effort of trial and error that builds experience – and with experience comes true confidence.
+Courage is contagious.
+One act of courage, even if things doesn’t turn out exactly as expected, often leads to another.
+And then another.
+And so on.
+It is the effort of trial and error that builds experience.
+And with experience comes true confidence.